Asahro/test-code-golang-crud/README.md

 ## Installation

+first clone project in a folder named crud.
 After clone the project, you will get on folder that contant db, postman colection and golang code.

 ### Installation db